crdroidandroid/install_docs/11/crosshatch.md

+GApps are **NOT** supported!
+The Pixel 3 XL's partitions are too small to store both crDroid and GApps.
+Installing GApps will result in your phone bootlooping, and support will not be provided if you attempt to install them.

 ### Pre-installation:
 You will need to have a computer with the Android Platform Tools installed.
 See XDA's guide for installing the platform tools: https://www.xda-developers.com/install-adb-windows-macos-linux/